Alparslan Türkeş: Political career

 He attained fame as the spokesman of the 27 May 1960 coup d'état against the government of Prime Minister Adnan Menderes, who was later executed after the Yassiada trial.
-He assumed as an undersecretary of the Prime minister.
+He assumed a position as an undersecretary of the Prime Minister.
 However Türkeş, together with 13 other members of the junta, declared their opposition to returning the power back to civilians and therefor were expelled by an internal coup within the junta (National Unity Committee).
 Türkeş was sent into exile to the Turkish embassy in New Delhi.
 He returned in February 1963 and together with others of the fourteen, he later joined the Republican Villager Nation Party (Cumhuriyetçi Köylü Millet Partisi, CKMP).
 Türkeş was elected as its chairman on 1 August 1965.
 In 1969 the CKMP was renamed the Nationalist Movement Party (Milliyetçi Hareket Partisi, MHP).
 As leader of the MHP he was also the de facto leader of the Grey Wolves.
+This far-right movement executed political murders, which began in 1968.
+More than 600 people are said to have fallen victim between 1968 and 1980.

-Türkeş served as Deputy Prime Minister in right-wing National Front (Milliyetçi Cephe) cabinets in the 1970s.
+Türkeş served as Deputy Prime Minister in the right-wing National Front (Milliyetçi Cephe) cabinets in the 1970s.
 After the Military coup of 1980, he was imprisoned for more than four years and the Government demanded the death sentence for him as well as other Turkish nationalists.
-But in a turn of events he was released on the 9 April 1985.
+But in a turn of events he was released on 9 April 1985.
 He rejoined the political arena within the Nationalist Workers Party (MÇP) in 1987 and was elected to parliament representing the province of Yozgat on a ticket of the Welfare Party (RP) in 1991.
 In 1992 the name Nationalist Movement Party (MHP) was relaunched in exchange of the name of the MÇP and the party logo of the three crescents was presented to the public.